rapid7/insightconnect-plugins/plugins/abnormal_security/help.md

 # Version History

+* 1.2.1 - Icon change and requirements update
 * 1.2.0 - New actions Manage Case and Manage Threat
 * 1.1.0 - New actions Get Cases and Get Case Details
 * 1.0.0 - Initial plugin